mffiedler/svt-case-doc/learn/build.md

 ...
 ```

 Those could be candidates of base image for your J2EE apps.
+In the above example, the template is defined here: https://raw.githubusercontent.com/jboss-openshift/application-templates/master/eap/eap64-basic-s2i.json

+So in this template:
+The built image is based on: <code>jboss-eap64-openshift:1.7</code>.

 TODO: